 Other Winter Accessories:

-- For your feet: the ideal choice is Boots that can keep you warm and comfortable for long walking.
+- Footwear: the ideal choice is Boots that can keep you warm and comfortable for long walking.
 Remember that you are going to walk outdoors also so your boots have to be comfortable instead of only nice looking.
 Remember to get one size up as you need to wear wool socks inside your boots.
 If there is no snow and rain, and temperature above 5 Celcius, you can actually still wear your running shoes or kets as long as you put on wool or wool blended socks.
 But don’t wear your regular light walking kets with thin sole like onitsuka as your feet will freeze if you wear them in the cold.
 Wear running shoes with tick sole.

-- Scarves from wool or cashmere
+- Scarves from wool or cashmere for your neck and can also be used to cover your face

 - Wool knit hats or ear muff to cover your ears as they get cold easily